 - Aligns priorities so that the job responsibilities take precedence over personal commitments.

-- May not have any commitments outside the position (i.e. internship, extra-curricular activities, athletics, and second jobs) without the express consent of the Coordinator of Residence Education.
+- May not have any commitments outside the position (i.e. internship, extra-curricular activities, athletics, and second jobs) without the express consent of the CRE.

 - Maintains standards of personal and professional conduct and serves as role model for students and other residence hall staff.

-Compensation will be in either the form of hourly pay or a room waiver option.
+Compensation will be in the form of hourly pay.

 - Must be an undergraduate or graduate student registered full-time and have lived on campus for least a year.